- School Discipline

 READ@CTSS

 To instill the love of reading and inculcate good reading habits in our Clementeens, we have a structured and supervised time slot for Clementeens to immerse themselves in a good book of their choice.
-In our English curriculum, we introduce popular teenage fiction to our Clementeens with Narratives Thursdays, and proceed to build general and current affairs knowledge in our upper secondary levels through the exposure to articles of non-fiction genres.
+In our English curriculum, we introduce popular teenage fiction to our Clementeens and proceed to build general and current affairs knowledge in our upper secondary levels through the exposure to articles of non-fiction genres.
 CTSS R.E.A.D model is employed to encourage Clementeens to respond critically to their reading texts.
 This reading technique, that is developed in-house, hones students’ critical reading skills as they react, explore, analyse and discern the text.
-At the end of the 4 to 5 years of CTSS reading programme, our Clementeens will be familiar with a multitude of genres, and have a broadened mindset that will prepare them for their next phase of higher education.
+Our READ@CTSS microsite has a wide variety of reading articles that span over different genres to meet the reading proficiency and interests of our readers.
+In tandem with our whole school approach to READ@CTSS, we also have fun reading activities such as Escape Room, The Golden Ticket and Readvolution to engage our Clementeens in their reading.
+At the end of their 4 to 5 years of READ@CTSS, our Clementeens will be familiar with a multitude of genres, and have a broadened mindset that will prepare them for their future.

 PerspeCTives!